Tuckerization: Notable examples

+Club waiter Henry Jackson, who inevitably solves the mystery after the diners have chewed over the details, was inspired by P. G. Wodehouse's character Jeeves.
+The deceased founder of the club, Ralph Ottur, was based on the real-life founder of the Trap Door Spiders, Fletcher Pratt.
+In one story, "The Cross of Lorraine," a guest is a stage magician, The Amazing Larri, and he was based on James Randi; an arrogant science writer Mortimer Stellar ("When No Man Pursueth") was based on Asimov himself.

-Harry Harrison's To the Stars character: "Old Lundwall, who commands the Sverige, should have retired a decade ago, but he is still the best there is."
+In his 1980-1981 To the Stars series, Harry Harrison has a character named "Old Lundwall, who commands the Sverige, should have retired a decade ago, but he is still the best there is."
 Sam J Lundwall is a well-known Swedish science fiction publisher and writer, as well as the godfather of Harrison's daughter, and Sverige is the Swedish word for Sweden.

-A tuckerization can also be the use of a person's character or personal attributes with a new name as an in-joke, such as Ian Arnstein in S. M. Stirling's Island in the Sea of Time trilogy, clearly modeled on his good friend Harry Turtledove, albeit an alternate history Turtledove.
+A tuckerization can also be the use of a person's character or personal attributes with a new name as an in-joke, such as Ian Arnstein in S. M. Stirling's 1998 Island in the Sea of Time trilogy, clearly modeled on his good friend Harry Turtledove, albeit an alternate history Turtledove.

-Mary Jane, after whom Buster Brown's sweetheart from the Mary Jane shoe style was named, was inspired by Richard Felton Outcault's daughter of the same name.
-In Outcault's and his daughter's own words, she was the only character drawn from life in the Buster Brown strip although "she resembled Outcault's wife.

 Larry Niven and Jerry Pournelle have written works in which nearly all the characters represent people the authors know.
-In Inferno, about half the people the main character meets are famous people, and in Fallen Angels, nearly everybody who assists the effort to return the "angels" (astronauts) to orbit is either a well-known fan (Jenny Trout = filksinger, author, and political activist Leslie Fish), a friend of Niven & Pournelle (Dan Forrester = Dan Alderson), or somebody who paid (through donation to a fan charity) for the privilege of appearing in the book.
+In 1976's Inferno, about half the people the main character meets are famous people, and in 1991's Fallen Angels, nearly everybody who assists the effort to return the "angels" (astronauts) to orbit is either a well-known fan (Jenny Trout = filksinger, author, and political activist Leslie Fish), a friend of Niven & Pournelle (Dan Forrester = Dan Alderson), or somebody who paid (through donation to a fan charity) for the privilege of appearing in the book.
 In this case, the first and second categories are not true tuckerizations, since the individual's real names are not used (however recognizable many of them may be).

-A similar effect is seen in Niven's collaboration with David Gerrold, The Flying Sorcerers; all the gods are well known science fiction or media personalities (Ouells = H. G. Wells, Rotn'bair = Star Trek creator Gene Roddenberry, etc.).
+A similar effect is seen in Niven's collaboration with David Gerrold, The Flying Sorcerers (1971); all the gods are well known science fiction or media personalities (Ouells = H. G. Wells, Rotn'bair = Star Trek creator Gene Roddenberry, etc.).